Using Mathematica for Quantum Mechanics: A Student's Manual: coupled spin systems: Ising model in a transverse field 1 IsingModel Ising model in a transverse field

-Observations: \begin{itemize} \item The spins are maximally correlated ($C=+\frac14$) for $b=0$, in the ferromagnetic phase.
-They are all either pointing up or pointing down, so each spin is correlated with each other spin; keep in mind that the magnetization vanishes at the same time (\autopageref{fig:IsingMagnetization}).
-It is only the spin--spin interactions which correlate the spins' directions and therefore their fluctuations. \item The spins are uncorrelated ($C\to0$) for $b\to\pm\infty$, in the paramagnetic phases.
+Observations: \begin{itemize} \item The spin fluctuations are maximally correlated ($C=+\frac14$) for $b=0$, in the ferromagnetic phase.
+They are all either pointing up or pointing down, so every spin is correlated with every other spin; keep in mind that the magnetization vanishes at the same time (\autopageref{fig:IsingMagnetization}).
+It is only the spin--spin interactions that correlate the spins' directions and therefore their fluctuations. \item The spin fluctuations are uncorrelated ($C\to0$) for $b\to\pm\infty$, in the paramagnetic phases.
 They are all pointing in the $+x$ direction for $b\gg1$ or in the $-x$ direction for $b\ll-1$, but they are doing so in an independent way and would keep pointing in that direction even if the spin--spin interactions were switched off.
 This means that the fluctuations of the spins' directions are uncorrelated. \end{itemize}